AColonnaDistria/bmp-viewer-cli/README.md

-A small BMP image CLI viewer in the command line with no dependancies.
+A small BMP image CLI viewer in the command line with no dependencies.
 This viewer parses the BMP file using the standard specifications.

 Compilation